CMU-Blockchain-Group/counter-lab/lab.md

 # Solidity Counter Lab
 Welcome to CMU Blockchain's first Solidity lab!
 In this lab, we will be having a hands-on learning experience with Solidity, Remix, MetaMask, and smart contracts.
 Here, you will build a basic counter smart contract, add some ownership features for "security", and then deploy on an Ethereum Testnet!

+## Introduction
+You're about to make your first Ethereum smart contract!
+While it won't be *that* useful practically, it'll still be an amazing, censorship-resistant, fully decentralized, single integer that's your very own!
+Hopefully, it'll also help you get started and get you started on how Solidity works.

+We'll be walking through some initial code and then extend it with ownership protection and deploy to a Testnet.
+It would also be good to probably establish some baseline knowledge of what Solidity is, stolen from this beautiful [website](https://www.proofof.blog/2018/06/23/solidity.html).

+> Solidity is a contract-oriented programming language, which is most often used on the Ethereum blockchain.
+Ethereum is a blockchain that has a virtual machine where the state of the virtual machine is copied over thousands of computers.
+To run programs on the ethereum virtual machine, you pay for the cost of computation and storage with the ether token.
+It is a global shared computer that enables us to create programs that are virtually impossible to shut down or stop.
+It is the platform that brought us ICOs, or initial coin offerings, a tool used to fund development of new ideas.
+You also can build dapps, or decentralized applications, using Solidity.
+Dapps are like websites that interact with Ethereum smart contracts.
+Lets get started with Remix.

+Are we all good?
+Good.

 ## Table of Contents
 > 1. [Setup](#setup)
 > 2. [Starting Your Counter Smart Contract](#starting-your-counter-smart-contract)